 How long will my application take to process?

-A local authority should determine an application for an A2 installation and for all Part B installations except dry cleaners and small waste oil burners within 4 months of the application being duly made.
+A local authority should determine an application for Part B installations except dry cleaners and small waste oil burners within 4 months of the application being duly made.

 This time period of 4 months does not include any time taken for the request for additional information.